 - the idea of a one time inflationary Big Bang

-And that is only a partial list of GR-QM-ΛCDM era nonsense.
+That is a partial list of GR-QM-ΛCDM era nonsense.

 Dr. Krauss then discusses the concept of uncertainty in physics.
 I find this to be ironic as well, because physicists have such high confidence in the certainty of their body of work that they are incredibly reluctant to question the tower of babbling nonsense they have placed on top of their observations and evidence.

-I hope the readers who make it through all of these videos and my responses will appreciate Dr. Krauss’s series as well as see how the GR-QM-ΛCDM era will be supplanted by NPQG.
+I hope the readers who make it through these videos and my responses will appreciate Dr. Krauss’s series as well as see how the GR-QM-ΛCDM era will be supplanted by NPQG.

 J Mark Morris : San Diego : California : July 19, 2020 : v1